Thai Maaman: Soundtrack

-Soundtrack was composed by Deva and lyrics were written by Vairamuthu and Kalidasan.
+The soundtrack was composed by Deva.

 Release and reception

 Thai Maaman was released on 16 September 1994.
 Malini Mannath wrote in The Indian Express, "[Thai Maaman] has turned out to be an engrossing entertainer that keeps you in splits for most of the time and thoughtful and ruminating for the rest."
 Thulasi of Kalki felt Meena was underutilised, but appreciated the film's fast pace while also appreciating cinematography in song "Amman Kovil" and editing but panned the film for too many messages.